LOADING ...

 No longer the warfare, ungodly, wage;

-A high elder to wallow in wine!
+A ruling elder to wallow in wine!

 Though Fate said, a hero should in light;

-'Craigdarroch, soar when creation shall sink!
+'Craigdarroch, thou'lt when creation shall sink!

-'But if would flourish immortal in rhyme,
+if thou would flourish immortal in rhyme,

 'Come -one bottle more- and have at the !

-heroes and patriots ever produce:
+'Shall heroes and ever produce:

 tune: The (272)